-The industry competition of Data Center is not in high level.
-Currently, there are not many Data Center service providers with their own Data Center that can provide the full service.
-Apart from the Company, there are about 10 other companies that provide the business in the said manner.
-The large entrepreneurs are National Telecom Public Company Limited and True Internet Data Center Company Limited.
-The medium and small entrepreneurs are, such as CS Loxinfo Public Company Limited, Internet Thailand Public Company Limited, or TCC Technology Company Limited.
+There are still few data center service providers with one-stop service capabilities. which provide the business in the said manner.
+The large entrepreneurs are National Telecom Public Company Limited, True Internet Data Center Company Limited, TCC Technology Company Limited, Telehouse (Thailand) Limited and Supernap (Thailand) Company Limited.
+The medium and small entrepreneurs are, such as CS Loxinfo Public Company Limited, Internet Thailand Public Company Limited, Symphony Communication Public Company Limited, United Information Highway Company Limited, Advanced Wireless Network Company Limited and Proen Corp Public Company Limited etc.

 The Company is considered to be the medium and small entrepreneur.
 However, the Data Center of the Company is the Data Center that is built to be the Data Center specifically.
 It has been designed to contain public utility system, cooling system, and security system.
-The floor load capacity and the floor height lift has met the requirements of Data Center in Tier 3 with ISO 9001:2015, ISO/IEC 27001:2013, and ISO/IEC 20000-1:2018.
+The floor load capacity and the floor height lift has met the requirements of Data Center in Tier 3 with ISO 9001:2015, ISO/IEC 20000-1:2018 and ISO/IEC 27001:2022.
 This can assure the customers that they will receive the services according to the internal standards.